Smiling man wearing a bucket hat and a black T-shirt with a logo, making a peace sign with his right hand against a black background.

 • Absolutely not.
 Women and non-binary people play a vital role in the conversation about masculinity.
 We all live within the same social structures, and we all benefit when those structures become healthier and more inclusive.

 • Absolutely.
-While the core frameworks of generational literacy are consistent, the session is flexible enough to be tailored to your organisation's specific language, internal policies, and current cultural challenges.
+While the core frameworks of masculinity and gender literacy are consistent, the session is flexible enough to be tailored to your organisation's specific language, internal policies, and current cultural challenges.
 We ensure the conversation feels like a natural extension of your existing team culture.

-• We are platform-agnostic (Zoom, Teams, etc.) and can use our tech or yours.
+• We are platform-agnostic (Zoom, Teams, etc.) and can use our meeting platform or yours.

 • To protect the psychological safety of our participants and encourage real engagement, we do not allow sessions to be recorded.
 This ensures that every conversation stays within the room, allowing your people to engage authentically without fear of being captured on camera.